OilpriceAPI/python-sdk/READY_TO_SUBMIT.md

 Perfect for energy traders, financial analysts, and data scientists working with commodity prices.

-Free tier: 1,000 requests/month to get started.
+Free tier: 100 requests (lifetime) to get started.

 The SDK is production-ready (v1.0.1) and actively maintained.